Journalist Training ( Mali, Burkina faso)- Wateraid

-The CFSC Consortium team developed a learning workshop for the UNDP global communication team at his New York headquarters in preparation for UN Climate Change Summit on policy, advocacy and outreach Conversations learning materials.
+The Communication for Social Change Consortium (CFSC) team developed a learning workshop for the UNDP global communication team at his New York headquarters in preparation for UN Climate Change Summit on policy, advocacy and outreach Conversations learning materials.
 (2011).

 Communication task force head for aids2031- UNAIDS

-The CFSC Consortium conducted research on social networking habits of youth and how to better utilize technology to reach youth re: AIDS.
+The Communication for Social Change Consortium (CFSC) conducted research on social networking habits of youth and how to better utilize technology to reach youth re: AIDS.
 Various community dialogues with young people (ages 13-21) were implemented in Mexico, Zambia, Europe, US, Senegal.
 The consortium served as communication task force head for aids2031, developing research initiative on evaluating social change communication, producing reports on social networking and communication recommendations for the future management of AIDS.